Doncic extends 30-point streak to 9, Mavs edge Nets 96-94

 The Nets pulled to 92-91 on Thomas’ 3 with 25.3 seconds left.
 Doncic made two free throws with 13.8 seconds to play for a three-point lead.
 Durant was fouled on the dribble with 11 seconds to go and pulled Brooklyn to 94-93 with two free throws.
 Finney-Smith hit two free throws with 9.8 seconds left to push Dallas’ lead to 96-93.

 Brooklyn inbounded with 6.7 seconds left and Durant was fouled by Reggie Bullock while attempting a 3-pointer.
-Durant, who hit all 52 of his free throws in the previous six games, hit the first but rimmed out the second.
+Durant hit the first but rimmed out the second.
 He intentionally missed the third free throw, and Dallas came away with the ensuing scramble for the ball.

-Brooklyn fell to 2-2 since Vaughn replaced the fired Steve Nash last Tuesday, and 2-1 following the suspension of Kyrie Irving last Thursday.
+Brooklyn fell to 2-2 under acting coach Jacque Vaughn following the firing of Steve Nash last Tuesday, and 2-1 following the suspension of Kyrie Irving last Thursday.

-The previous two games saw the Nets tie a franchise record with a 40-point road win at Washington followed by a four-point win at Charlotte during which they closed on a 23-7 run.

-”We’re headed in the right direction,” said O’Neale, who hit 4 of 8 3-pointers. ”We lost this one.
-Like to have it, but I feel like the whole road trip we did a lot of good things.”

 TIP-INS